menicgiulia/NetMedPy/README.md

 1. Ensure you have Python installed.

-2. Copy the project at your local or remote machine:
+2. Copy the project to your local or remote machine:

    ```bash
       git clone https://github.com/menicgiulia/NetMedPy.git